aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="e"><sup>4</sup>&nbsp;The king of Mitsrayim said to them: "For-what-reason, Mosheh and Aharon, would you let the people loose from their tasks?
-Go back to your burdens!"</span> <span class="j"><sup>5</sup>&nbsp;Pharaoh said: "Here, too many now are the people of the land, and you would have them cease from their burdens!" <sup>6</sup>&nbsp;So that day Pharaoh commanded the slave-drivers of the people and its officers, saying: <sup>7</sup>&nbsp;"You are no longer to give straw to the people to make the bricks as yesterday and the day-before; let it be them that go and gather straw for themselves! <sup>8</sup>&nbsp;But the (same) measure of bricks that they have been making, yesterday and the day-before, you are to impose on them, you are not to subtract from it!
+Go back to your burdens!"</span>[foot]Note the use of "the King of Egypt in vs. 4, we assume that he was introduced with this title in vs. 3 (and was omitted after vss.
+1-2 were added) which in E follows Moses' gathering of the elders in 4:29 (E).
+In E's account, after the King refuses to grant him his request, Moses immediately smites him with plagues.
+Note that in our rendition vs. 3 follows the Septuagint which omits the Lord's name – and simply reads "Our God".[/foot] <span class="j"><sup>5</sup>&nbsp;Pharaoh said: "Here, too many now are the people of the land, and you would have them cease from their burdens!" <sup>6</sup>&nbsp;So that day Pharaoh commanded the slave-drivers of the people and its officers, saying: <sup>7</sup>&nbsp;"You are no longer to give straw to the people to make the bricks as yesterday and the day-before; let it be them that go and gather straw for themselves! <sup>8</sup>&nbsp;But the (same) measure of bricks that they have been making, yesterday and the day-before, you are to impose on them, you are not to subtract from it!
 For they are lax – therefore they cry out, saying: 'Let us go, let us slaughter (offerings) to our <em>elo'ah</em>!' <sup>9</sup>&nbsp;Let the servitude weigh-heavily on the men!
 They shall have to do it, so that they pay no more regard to false words!"</span>
 </div></td></tr>